SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Preparation

-In this section we discuss the setup that you will use, the implementation choices, and the conventions that we will follow during this book.
+In this section we discuss the setup that you will use, the implementation choices, and the conventions that we will follow during this rest of this book.

-#### Getting Pharo
+#### Getting Pharo 11

 You need to download and install Pharo from [http://www.pharo.org/](http://www.pharo.org/).
 You need a virtual machine, and the couple image and changes.
+The best way is to use the PharoLauncher that is available at [http://www.pharo.org/download](http://www.pharo.org/download).

-You can use [http://get.pharo.org](http://get.pharo.org) to get a script to download Pharo.
+You can also use [http://get.pharo.org](http://get.pharo.org) to get a script to download Pharo.

-The current version that you can use is Pharo 11.0.
+The current version of this book is working with Pharo 11.0.

 ```
 wget -O- get.pharo.org/110+vm | bash